melfm/coding-interview-arena/docs/cpp.md

 ```

 ## Pointer vs Reference
-A variable which stores the address of another variable is called a pointer.
+- A variable which stores the address of another variable is called a pointer.
-1. A pointer can be reassigned, a reference cannot and must be assigned at initialization.
+- Think of a reference as an automatically dereferenced immutable pointer or as an alternative name for an object.
-2. A pointer has its own memory address and size on the stack (4 bytes on x86) whereas a reference shares the same memory address as the original variable.
+- A pointer has its own memory address and size on the stack (4 bytes on x86) whereas a reference shares the same memory address as the original variable.
 Can think of reference as another name for that variable.
+- Assignment to a pointer changes the pointer's value (not the pointed-to value).
+- To get a pointer you need to use **new** or **&**.
+    - A pointer needs to be dereferenced with * to access the memory location it points to whereas a reference can be used directly.
+A pointer to a class/struct uses `->` to access its members whereas a reference uses `.`.
+- To access an object pointed to by a pointer you use **\*\** or **[]**.
+- Assignment to a reference changes the value of the object referred to (not the reference itself)
+- You cannot make a reference to a different object after initialization, i.e. a pointer can be reassigned, a reference cannot and must be assigned at initialization.
-3. You can have pointers to pointers to pointers offering levels of indirection.
+- You can have pointers to pointers to pointers offering levels of indirection.
 Whereas references only offer one level of indirection.
-4. Pointers can be assigned *nullptr* directly, reference cannot.
+- Pointers can be assigned *nullptr* directly, reference cannot.
+(Beware of null pointers)
-5. A pointer needs to be dereferenced with * to access the memory location it points to whereas a reference can be used directly.
-A pointer to a class/struct uses `->` to access its members whereas a reference uses `.`.
-6. Finally think of reference as a constant pointer.
+- Assignment of references does deep copy; assignment of pointers does not.

 ## Const pointers
 - Read backwards